Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 ======		==================================================

-Events that are propagated by the driver to userspace:
+Events that are propagated by the woke driver to userspace:

 ======		=====================================================
 0x2313		ALARM: System is waking up from suspend because